How to untie a cable tie

 What are cable ties and why would you untie them?

 Cable ties, also known as zip ties, are versatile fasteners used to bundle and secure cables, wires, and other items.
 Made of durable nylon or metal, these ties feature a flexible strap with ridges that lock into a ratchet mechanism in the head.
-Once tightened, cable ties are designed to remain securely fastened.
+Once tightened, zip tie are designed to remain securely fastened.

-There are several reasons to untie cable ties without cutting them.
+There are several reasons to untie cable tie without cutting them.
 Reusing ties reduces waste and saves money.
 Untying allows for adjustments to cable bundles or temporary installations.
 In some situations, cutting tools may not be available or safe to use.
-Learning to untie cable ties extends their usefulness and provides more flexibility in various applications.
+Learning how to untie a cable tie extends their usefulness and provides more flexibility in various applications.

 Anatomy of a Cable Tie